 Pityriasis alba is a common skin disorder of patches of light-colored (hypopigmented) areas.

-The problem areas on the skin (lesions) start as slightly red and scaly patches that are round or oval.
+The problem areas on the skin (lesions) often start as slightly red and scaly patches that are round or oval.
 They usually appear on the face, upper arms, neck, and upper middle of the body.
 After these lesions go away, the patches turn light-colored (hypopigmented).

 Exams and Tests